A Robust Similarity Estimator: A Measure of Similarity for Random Variables

 as to the \textit{measure of similarity}, or the similarity variable.
 In contrast to $r$, the similarity measure $\phi_{r}$ has an unrestricted range, $\phi_{r}\in\mathbb{R}$, and its magnitude increases as the values of $x_{1}$ and $x_{2}$ become more similar.
 The sign of $\phi_{r}$ is positive (negative) when the two observations have the same (opposite) signs.
 Figure \ref{fig:contour_gamma} illustrates the magnitudes of $\phi_{r}$ as a function of $x_{1}$ and $x_{2}$, where warmer (red) colors indicate higher values of $\phi_{r}$ and cooler (blue) colors indicate lower values.
 We also note that, similar to $r$, $\phi_{r}$ depends only on the angular coordinate of the vector $x$, which underlies its intrinsic robustness to observations with extreme magnitudes.

-An important special case arises when the random variables $x_{1}$ and $x_{2}$ follow a bivariate elliptical distribution, for which the dependence structure is inherently linear.
-In this situation, the Pearson correlation completely characterizes the statistical association between the variables.
-Assume additionally that variances of $x_{1}$ and $x_{2}$ are homogeneous, such that $\sigma_{1}^{2}=\sigma_{2}^{2}=\sigma^{2}$.
-Then the covariance matrix $\Sigma=V(x)$ reads
+An important special case arises when the random vector $x$ follows a bivariate elliptical distribution, for which the dependence structure is inherently linear.
+For this case, let the scatter matrix of $x$ be a positive definite matrix given by

+where the marginal scale parameters of $x_{1}$ and $x_{2}$ are denoted by $\sigma_{1}^{2}$ and $\sigma_{2}^{2}$, respectively.
+The linear correlation parameter is defined by $\rho=\frac{\sigma_{12}}{\sqrt{\sigma_{1}^{2}\sigma_{2}^{2}}}\in(-1,1)$ and can be considered as a natural generalization of the Pearson correlation for the elliptical family.
+Note that $\rho$ is well defined even if second moments of $x$ do not exist (e.g., as for the multivariate Cauchy distribution), but otherwise is equivalent to the classical Pearson correlation in \eqref{eq: Pearson_corr}.\footnote{For zero location elliptical vectors, the linear correlation $\rho$ can also be equivalently defined via the transformed quadrant probabilities (see \citet{Sheppard_1899}, \citet{Greiner_1909}, etc.)}

+Assume additionally that the scales are homogeneous, such that $\sigma_{1}=\sigma_{2}=\sigma$.
 Under this assumption, $\phi_{r}$ and $\phi_{\rho}$ are elegantly connected.
-This result was originally formulated in \citet{Fisher_1919} for the Gaussian case, and below we provide an extension of the original result to the entire class of elliptical distributions. \begin{prop} Assume that $x=(x_{1},x_{2})^{\prime}$ is a bivariate random vector which follows some elliptical distribution with zero mean and positive-definite covariance matrix $\Sigma$ with homogeneous variances, and let $\rho$ denotes the Pearson correlation between $x_{1}$ and $x_{2}$.
+This result was originally formulated in \citet{Fisher_1919} for the Gaussian case, and below we provide an extension of the original result to the entire class of elliptical distributions. \begin{thm}[R. Fisher, 1919] Assume that $x=(x_{1},x_{2})^{\prime}$ is a bivariate random vector which follows some elliptical distribution with zero location and positive-definite scatter matrix $\Sigma$ with homogeneous scale parameters, and let $\rho$ denote the linear correlation between $x_{1}$ and $x_{2}$.
 Denote the measure of resemblance by $r=\frac{2x_{1}x_{2}}{x_{1}^{2}+x_{2}^{2}}$, and the corresponding Fisher transformation by $\phi_{r}=\frac{1}{2}\log\Bigl(\frac{1+r}{1-r}\Bigl)$.
 Then, $\phi_{r}$ is a random variable with the probability density function